Please Wait a Moment

 Our Advocacy Priorities

-Canada faces rising costs, global trade uncertainty, and increasing competitive pressures.
-FHCP’s advocacy focuses on four interconnected priorities that protect affordability, strengthen domestic manufacturing, and secure long-term economic resilience.
+Canada faces rising costs, global trade uncertainty, labour shortages, and increasing competitive pressures.
+FHCP’s advocacy focuses on five interconnected priorities that support affordability, strengthen domestic manufacturing, drive innovation and investment, and build long-term economic resilience.

 Securing a stable renewal of CUSMA and North American trade

-As the 2026 review approaches, FHCP is working with government to protect duty-free access, avoid tariffs on essential goods and manufacturing inputs, and reinforce North America’s shared food and health security.
-Maintaining a stable and predictable trade environment is essential to protecting affordability and supporting Canadian manufacturing.
+As the 2026 review approaches, FHCP is advocating for policies that protect duty-free trade, avoid tariffs on essential products and manufacturing inputs, and strengthen North American food and health security.
+Efficient cross-border trade will help reduce costs, reinforce supply chain resilience, and support Canada’s competitiveness.

 Outdated regulations and internal trade barriers increase costs, delay innovation, and limit access to essential products.
 Modern, risk-based regulatory frameworks aligned with global standards will improve competitiveness and strengthen supply chains.

-FHCP advocates for streamlined approvals, harmonized interprovincial rules, and regulatory decision-making that considers economic impact alongside health and safety.
-These reforms will reduce red tape, encourage investment, and improve access and affordability for Canadians.
+FHCP advocates for streamlined approvals, greater alignment with trusted international regulatory decisions, and regulatory modernization that considers economic growth alongside health and safety.
+These reforms will help reduce unnecessary burden, encourage investment, improve consumer access, and strengthen affordability and choice.

 Advancing a practical circular economy

-We advocate for regulatory alignment, efficient Extended Producer Responsibility frameworks, and strategic investment in recycling infrastructure.
-A coordinated approach will reduce duplication, support environmental goals, and ensure Canada remains a competitive place to manufacture and innovate.
+FHCP supports regulatory alignment across jurisdictions, efficient Extended Producer Responsibility frameworks, and strategic investment in recycling infrastructure.
+A coordinated national approach will reduce duplication, strengthen recycling systems, support environmental progress, and help ensure Canada remains competitive for manufacturing and innovation.

 About FHCP